 Running a do-it-yourself cryonics shop from a former dental practice is not easy or cheap.
 Sparks has invested in a fleet of scientific equipment, much acquired second-hand, including liquid nitrogen, a fume hood, a CT scanner, microscopes, a vibratome, and a microtome.
-And then there is this line item: a steady supply of human heads.
+And, of course, a steady supply of human heads.

-He procures his specimens from one of a growing number of for-profit body donation companies, which supply human cadavers and their isolated parts for research and education purposes.
-In exchange for free cremation of unused remains and the hope of turning a personal loss into a benefit for the greater good, donors sign over to businesses a body that can be sold on for thousands of dollars.
+Sparks’ specimens come from a for-profit body donation company that supplies human cadavers and their isolated parts for research and education purposes.
+It’s part of a growing business in which donors, in exchange for free cremation of unused remains and the hope of turning a personal loss into a benefit for the greater good, sign over bodies that can then be sold on for thousands of dollars apiece.

-The body donation industry occupies an unusual economic loophole in the US.
-It’s illegal to sell human tissue.
-But companies that provide free bodies or parts for research are allowed to charge recipients for the expenses incurred obtaining the bodies—like the cost of transport, cremation, and staff time.
+Body donation companies take advantage of a unique economic loophole in the US.
+While it’s illegal to sell human tissue, companies that provide free bodies or parts for research are allowed to charge recipients for expenses incurred obtaining the bodies—like the costs of transport, cremation, and staff time.
 Businesses set those fees themselves, and they’re not published or regulated anywhere.
 In practice, the rise of for-profit body donation firms like the one that supplies Oregon Cryonics has created a commercial market for cadavers as robust as that of any other commodity.